euank/euank.com/_posts/2018-10-19-s3-cors-pfffff.md

-Notably, the code in `bucket_lister.js` making use of the AWS SDK doesn't have do anything different; the XMLHttpRequests to the proxy's origin are transparently routed through an iframe to the proxy with no ceremony.
+Notably, the code in `bucket_lister.js` making use of the AWS SDK doesn't have do anything different; the XMLHttpRequests to the proxy's origin are transparently routed through an iframe to the proxy without the AWS SDK having to know a thing.

 Still, I would be a little wary of this hack.
 It is nearly certain that the fake XMLHttpRequest XHook simulates has differences from the real thing, and